Freakwill/pyrimidine/README.md

 # pyrimidine

-OO implement of genetic algorithm by python.
+An extensible framework of genetic algorithm by python.
 See [pyrimidine's document](https://pyrimidine.readthedocs.io/) for more details.

 ![LOGO](logo.png)